-Classroom exclusion means the exclusion of a student from a classroom or instructional or activity area for behavioral violations, subject to the requirements in WAC 392-400-330 and 392-400-335.
-A classroom exclusion may be administered for all or any portion of the balance of the school day in which the student was excluded from the student's classroom or instructional or activity area1.
+Classroom exclusion means the exclusion of a student from a classroom or instructional or activity area for behavioral violations, subject to the requirements in WAC 392-400-330 and WAC 392-400-335.
+A classroom exclusion may be administered for all or any portion of the balance of the school day in which the student was excluded from the student's classroom or instructional or activity area.
+When a student is excluded from the student's classroom or instructional or activity area for longer than the balance of the school day, the school district must provide notice and due process for a suspension, expulsion, or emergency expulsion under this chapter.
 The district will provide the student an opportunity to make up any assignments and tests missed during the classroom exclusion.
 Classroom exclusion does not include actions that result in missed instruction for a brief duration when a teacher or other school personnel attempts other forms of discipline to support the student in meeting behavioral expectations; and the student remains under the supervision of the teacher or other school personnel during such brief duration.